gawadx1/100-days-building-ai-products/README.md

 ---

-### Day 84 — ابنِ MVP في أسبوع
+### Day 84 — Build an MVP in One Week

-اعمل MVP حقيقي خلال أسبوع. تعلّم Rapid Prototyping وShip Fast.
+Build a real MVP in a week.
+Learn Rapid Prototyping and the art of shipping fast.

 **`MVP` · `Ship`**